 The smell.
 No matter how clean they are, rats will always smell like the rodents that they are.
 It is a distinctive smell akin to urine, although some would say that the smell reminds them of warm tortillas.
 This scent is due to the oil that rats secrete onto their skin.
 While skinning and cooking rats would diminish the odor, you can still detect a hint of smell from the meat.

 The appearance.
-Raw rat meat looks a lot like lamb because both have a pinkish to red color when skinned.
+Raw rat meat looks a lot like a lamb because both have a pinkish to red color when skinned.
 However, rat meat can look just like any type of meat when ground – something that is quite notorious in China.
-While some Chinese enjoy rat meat, not everyone is happy to know that they are being tricked into eating rat.
+While some Chinese enjoy rat meat, not everyone is happy to know that they are being tricked into eating rats.
 Cooked rat meat is somehow similar to rabbit meat.

 Eating rats may not be a popular thing right now.
 Still, as more adventurous conceptualizers like Bailey and cooks like Yuri Hart come forward, it probably won’t be long until rodent eating (clean and crop-fed rodents at least) becomes an acceptable practice in more locations, the United States included.